Scripter17/url-cleaner/default_cleaner.md

 - `expand_dangerous_redirects`: Expand redirects known to always leak sender info.
 - `remove_unused_search_query`: Remove search queries from URLs that aren't search results (for example, posts).
 - `tor2web2tor`: Change `**.onion.**` hosts to `**.onion`.
-- `unmobile`: Remove `m` and `mobile` segments from the subdomain.
-Should be expanded to query params.
+- `unmobile`: Remove parts of URLs that tell websites to expect you to be on a mobile device.
+- `mobile`: The inverse of the `unmobile` flag.
+Sets parts of URLs that tell websites to expect you to be on a mobile device.
 - `breezewiki`: Change fandom/known Breezewiki hosts to the `breezewiki_host` var.
 - `unbreezewiki`: Change known Breezewiki hosts to `fandom.com`.
 - `invidious`: Change youtube/known Invidious hosts to the `invidious_host` var.